-- We will reward you with a package of goodies when you’re the first one to report this issue and if your findings have resulted in a fix.
+- We will, for medium and high findings only, reward you with a package of goodies when you’re the first one to report this issue and if your findings have resulted in a fix.

-- We will honour your name on our Hall of Fame when you’re the first one to report this issue and if your findings have resulted in a fix.
+- We will, for low, medium and high findings only, honour your name on our Hall of Fame when you’re the first one to report this issue and if your findings have resulted in a fix.
 We will only do so with your explicit, informed, unambiguous and freely given permission.

 - If your findings on the vulnerability of our system are a consequence of possible criminal or unlawful actions, we will not take legal action against you if you have complied with our conditions specified in this Responsible disclosure policy.

 We strive to resolve all reports as soon as possible.
 If, after the resolution of the vulnerability, you seek publicity or want to publish about it, we request you to discuss this with us and to inform us prior to the publication.